OFF

 Click here to download the online visa application.

-While on trek, please drink plenty of water to keep yourself hydrated.
-Dehydration while on a trek can lead to fatigue and other unpleasant experiences that can take the fun out of trekking.
-It is advisable to drink at least 3 to 4 liters of water a day, mostly during the daytime.
-Please carry a water bottle along and some water purification pills which can be bought at the shops in Thamel.
-You may refill your bottles at the lodge or at natural water sources.
 Please, only fill in places that your guide recommends as safe.
 Also, please make sure you purify it before drinking.
 If available, you can also buy bottled water at the lodges where you stay.
 Please note that the cost of bottled water increases as you reach higher.
 It may cost from USD 1 to around USD 4 per 1-liter bottle.

 How often to drink water?

 Drink half a liter of water as you wake up on an empty stomach.
 You can have another half-liter within an hour of waking up.
-When you start trekking, have regular sips of water in brief intervals before you experience dryness in your mouth.
-Your water intake while trekking should be 1.5 to 2 liters.
-When you feel tired, take a break and hydrate.
-When you reach your campsite, have a liter of water in small breaks.
+When you start the Jiri to Everest Base Camp trekking, have regular sips of water in brief intervals before you experience dryness in your mouth.

 Nepalese Currency for personal (extra) expenses

-It is advisable for you to carry extra cash for your personal expenses.
-As far as possible, please carry the cash in Nepalese rupees from Kathmandu itself, so that you get a fair exchange rate.
 The amount of money to carry with you depends on your personal spending habits.
-However, we suggest you to carry cash in Nepalese rupees equivalent to USD 15 to 20 per person, per day.
+However, we suggest you carry cash in Nepalese rupees equivalent to USD 15 to 20 per person, per day.

-Health and safety concerns
+Health and safety concerns during the Jiri to Everest Base Camp Trek

-When it comes to offering a fulfilling trek or a safe one, we tip a little in favor of safety.
-As you ascend higher, chances are, you may be affected by altitude sickness (also, Acute Mountain Sickness).
-We strictly follow certain safety guidelines that ensure a gratifying, but more importantly, safe trek for our guests.
-Although the itinerary itself has been designed to allow your body 2 days of rest and acclimatization in appropriate intervals and the average walking hours have been set at a comfortable 5-7 hours a day, we do take extra precautions to avert any health issues during and after the trek.
-Our experienced trekking guides are also trained in ‘Mountain sickness and first aid’ and know how to prevent mountain sicknesses and also act in case of emergencies.
+Although the Jiri to Everest Base Camp trek itinerary itself has been designed to allow your body 2 days of rest and acclimatization in appropriate intervals and the average walking hours have been set at a comfortable 5-7 hours a day, we do take extra precautions to avert any health issues during and after the Jiri to Everest Base Camp trek.

-We urge you to get yourself medically examined before taking on the Everest challenge.
-Please make sure you are cleared by your doctor to make this trip, which involves flying, hiking, and trekking.
-If you are given a conditional clearance or have a special medical condition (asthma and others) or allergy that may be induced in specific conditions, be sure to let us know in full detail so that we can plan accordingly.
+If you are given a conditional clearance or have a special medical condition (asthma, and others) or allergy that may be induced in specific conditions, be sure to let us know in full detail so that we can plan accordingly.

-Although the trek is not technically challenging, a prior experience of altitude hike/trek is preferred.
+Although the Jiri to Everest Base Camp trek is not technically challenging, prior experience of an altitude hike/trek is preferred.
 A good level of mental and physical fitness needs to be developed and maintained.
 It is advisable to train your body at least two months prior to the trek with cardiovascular workouts.
-Practice hikes with a pack of weight roughly equivalent to your actual pack would be really helpful.
-While on trek, do not let your determination wither, and maintain a positive attitude at all times.

 Altitude sickness or Acute Mountain Sickness can be triggered in high altitudes (generally higher than 2400m/7874ft) where there is less oxygen than in lower altitudes.
-It happens when you ascend much height in a short time before your body can adjust to the change.
-Symptoms that take anywhere between 6 hours to a few days to develop include severe, persistent headache, coughing, pressure in the chest, shortness of breath even while at rest, dizziness, tiredness, loss of appetite, and others.
-The illness may cause a medical emergency, especially when the condition worsens to High altitude cerebral edema (HACE) or High altitude pulmonary edema (HAPE).
+It happens when you ascend to a great height in a short time before your body can adjust to the change.
+So you need to be careful during the trek to Everest Base Camp from Jiri.

 AMS DO’s

 - Stay hydrated.
-Drink frequently in small quantities before the onset of common symptoms of dehydration which include thirst, dry lips, nose or mouth, headache, and fatigue.
+Drink frequently in small quantities before the onset of common symptoms of dehydration, which include thirst, dry lips, nose, or mouth, headache, and fatigue.

-- Make sure you eat well, ensuring at least a light meal (soup or others) when you lose your appetite which is a common occurrence in high-altitude regions.
+- Make sure you eat well, ensuring at least a light meal (soup or others) when you lose your appetite, which is a common occurrence in high-altitude regions.

 - Follow your guide’s instructions and monitor your body’s responses to the cold and altitude.